esmailza/esmailza/README.md

 ### Hi  👋

 **I am Mina Esmail Zadeh, a Ph.D. candidate and a research assistant in the department of Computer Science at UNLV.
-Here are the research areas I like:**
+Here are what I like to learn more about:**
 -  I was working in a software development company for five years in Android Applications, website designing, and java backend server teams.
 So anything related to software cheers me up. 🌱
 - For four years, I have been learning more about Machine Learning, Deep learning methods for different applications. :innocent:
 - I love Natural Language processing.
 The idea that we can develop models that help computers understand what I say is fantastic.
 I have experience working on text processing techniques specifaccly for medical texts.